websocket-rails/websocket-rails/README.md

 Check out the [CHANGELOG](https://github.com/DanKnox/websocket-rails/blob/master/CHANGELOG.md) to find out what's new.

+__There were a few significant bugs with the 0.4.0 - 0.4.2 releases.
+If you are running one of these releases, please update to the latest version.__

 As of version 0.2.0, non event machine based web servers such as Phusion Passenger are supported through the use of the [Standalone Server Mode](https://github.com/DanKnox/websocket-rails/wiki/Standalone-Server-Mode).